efournie/BeeMon/README.md

 The system can either be built on a breadboard or soldered on a small board.
 For long time use outdoor, a breadboard is probably not well-suited.

-Somehow, using the ESP8266 3V pins to power the HX711 and the DHT22 doesn't work, probably because the 18650 output is not sufficient.
+Somehow, using the ESP8266 3V pins to power the HX711 and the DHT22 doesn't work.
 It's better to use the AMS117 3V output for this.

-The 18650 voltage is measured on the A0 pin.
-Either the voltage is too high for this, or it does not vary much with time, as it tends to stay on 4.4V.
+The 18650s voltage is measured on the A0 pin.
+Either the voltage is too high for this, or it does not vary much with time, as it tends to stay on 4.380V.
 Adding a resistor between BAT+ and A0 may be better.

 The load cells are placed in a Wheatstone bridge configuration.